Exit number: Europe

 Both the United Kingdom and the Republic of Ireland use sequential numbering systems, with the junction number indicated by a white number in a black square in the corner of signs.
-In the United Kingdom they are frequently referenced in the media as the number with "J" on front of it, with for example Junction 58 being referred to as "J58"; as such this abbreviated term has entered popular usage.
+In the United Kingdom they are frequently referenced in the media as the number with "J" prefixed to it, with for example Junction 58 being referred to as "J58"; as such this abbreviated term has entered popular usage.
 If a junction is newly constructed between two existing junctions, it is normally allocated the number of the lower of the two junctions, with the letter "A" attached, followed by "B", then "C" (and so on).
 For example, a new junction opened between Junctions 86 and 87 would become Junction 86A, and if a new junction opened between Junctions 86A and 87, it would be Junction 86B.

 In the Republic of Ireland, junction numbers have existed since the opening of the first section of the M50 motorway in 1990.
 Since 2005 have been given greater prominence on road signs.
 With the development of the inter-urban motorway network in the 2000s, the National Roads Authority adopted a numbering scheme for the inter-urban roads that saw Junction 1 be designated as that road's junction with the M50 in most cases.
 This has meant renumbering of existing junctions on some motorways, most notably the M7 motorway.
 Non-motorway dual carriageways forming part of major inter-urban roads also have junction numbers; however, only grade-separated interchanges are numbered.

 Countries like Germany and Denmark do not number exits on single carriageway routes that are open only to motorised traffic.